The Connacht Hotel

 Menu

 Galway is often called the City of the Tribes, but it could just as easily be known as Ireland’s capital of good food.
 Locals and visiting chefs rave about the range of flavours on offer – from pizza at Dough Bros and Freddy’s to long-time champions of Irish produce such as Ard Bia and Kai.
-Newer arrivals like Blackrock Cottage join favourites like Aniar, which is a go‑to spot for Michelin-star food.
+Newer arrivals like Blackrock Cottage and Hyde, join favourites like Aniar and An Púcán, which are go‑to spots for excellent food.
 Whether you crave modern tasting menus or hearty comfort food, Galway’s compact city centre delivers a culinary adventure for every palate.

 Aniar: Michelin‑Starred Localism